Castletownroche: History

-de la Roch
+de la Roche

 The first historical record about Castletownroche is from the late 13th century when the Anglo-Norman family of de la Roche established a fortress here.

 They were descendants of Richard FitzGodebert (Richard, son of Godebert) who came with Strongbow to Ireland.
 Their family had a castle in Pembrokeshire that was built upon an outcrop of stone and they became known as FitzGodebert de la Roch (FitzGodebert of the Rock).
 From that, their Hiberno-Norman descendants were known as "de la Roch" and finally, Roche.
 It is from this element, and the castle they built here in County Cork, that Castletownroche gets its name.

 Castle Widenham

 Like many of the Anglo-Norman families that arrived as invaders, the Roches eventually became loyal to interests different from those of the English crown, allied with the Gaelic aristocracy, and came to be regarded as rebels.
 After centuries of sporadic conflict, the Roches were routed from their castle.
 In 1666 Lieutenant Colonel John Widenham, who had lived in County Clare, got the castle as reward.
 Castletownroche was renamed Castle Widenham.

 The Widenhams rebuilt the Roche's medieval castle in its present form, utilizing the old keep as a principal part.
 In time it passed to the Widenham-Creaghs, and then by marriage to H. Mitchell Smyth, one of the Smyths of Ballinatray.
 The Nordstrom family of Germany, the owners since 1991 of what is now what they call Blackwater Castle, are unrelated to this line.
 The property has been restored to accommodate commercial guests.